zbalkan/zbalkan.github.io/_posts/2026-05-17-dzmac-dznetcut.md

   --duration 30
 ```

 ARP protection is enabled by default.
 In this context, that means dznetcut adds a local gateway binding for the operator machine while the test is running.
 It protects the operator's own gateway mapping; it does not protect the entire LAN.
-There is also a `--no-arp-protection` option when the operator explicitly wants to disable that behavior.
+There is also a `--no-arp-protection` option when the operator explicitly wants to disable that behaviour.

 A minimal lab is enough to understand the tool.
 Put an operator machine, a target, and a gateway on the same Layer 2 network.
 Run a scan, identify the target IP and MAC, identify the gateway IP and MAC, then run a short cut session.
 During the session, observe the target, the gateway, and any monitoring or packet capture you care about.
 Since dznetcut poisons both sides but does not forward traffic, the expected effect is disruption rather than transparent interception.
 When the duration ends or the operator stops the session, dznetcut stops sending the forged ARP replies.
-The poisoned entries in the target's and gateway's ARP caches will persist until they expire naturally — on Windows hosts, that transition to stale state happens between 15 and 45 seconds of inactivity — so a brief disruption tail after the session ends is expected behavior, not a bug.
+The poisoned entries in the target's and gateway's ARP caches will persist until they expire naturally — on Windows hosts, that transition to stale state happens between 15 and 45 seconds of inactivity — so a brief disruption tail after the session ends is expected behaviour, not a bug.

 Two environmental factors will limit or eliminate the tool's effect.
 First, managed switches with Dynamic ARP Inspection (DAI) enabled will validate ARP packets against the DHCP snooping binding table and silently drop any reply that does not match a known IP-to-MAC entry.
 On a network segment running DAI, dznetcut's forged replies will not reach their targets.
 Second, hosts with statically bound ARP entries for the gateway will not update their cache regardless of what dznetcut sends.

 That is what dznetcut does.
 It is an offensive ARP disruption tool with host discovery, explicit target selection, bounded execution, and a Windows GUI/CLI workflow.
-It is useful in lab environments and authorized penetration tests on unmanaged or lightly managed Layer 2 segments.
+It is useful in lab environments and authorised penetration tests on unmanaged or lightly managed Layer 2 segments.
 On properly hardened infrastructure, it will have no effect.

 ## Why I built them